 Machu Picchu Update: One Ticket One Entry

 "One and done."
-That's the latest change at Machu Picchu.
-Each entry ticket entitles the holder to enter one time.
+That's one of the biggest changes at Machu Picchu.
+Each general entry ticket entitles the holder to enter one time.

 And there are now new options for buying entry tickets in 2019.
 Visitors can buy tickets to enter on the hour.

 - Peru launched new website in December 2018 for entry tickets in 2019

 - Entry tickets are purchased based on entry time beginning 6 am and every hour up to 14:00 pm

 - there is no advantage to rushing to enter at 6 am.
 Mornings can be cloudy and misty.
 It usually burns off by late morning.
 This is most likely to happen in dry season.
 (Click here to see more details about Machu Picchu weather and seasons)

 - The entry tickets for Huayna Picchu and Machu Picchu Mountain have specific hourly entry times for the first entry, and Vidal has told me that even people with tickets for the hikes may need to do both the hike and the tour of the citadel back to back.
 The exception are the 7AM hikes.

 - If you buy tickets for the later hikes at 9AM or 10AM, your tour of the citadel is before the hike.
 After the hike you will walk to the exit gate.

 - visitors can purchase additional general entry tickets for the same or other days in the office in Cusco or Aguas Calientes.